tungtose/sickle_ui/README.md

 > the frame!).

 > [!NOTE]
 > Styling interactions is not possible this way.
 These are only static styles.
+See
+> [StyleBuilder](#style-builder) on how to apply interactive styling.

 This means that in _some_ cases, this also works as expected: